hanatsumi/rakuyomi/docs/src/user-guide/installation/choosing-a-build.md

 # Choosing a Build

 In order to install rakuyomi, you'll first need to choose the correct build for your e-reader device.
-Read the section according to your device; and then download the appropriate build of the [latest release](https://github.com/hanatsumi/rakuyomi/releases/latest).
-With the correct build in hands, proceed to [install it to your device](./installing-to-your-device.md).
+Read the section according to your device, and then download the appropriate build of the [latest release](https://github.com/hanatsumi/rakuyomi/releases/latest).
+With the correct build in hand, proceed to [install it to your device](./installing-to-your-device.md).

 If your device is unsupported or does not work with the given builds, feel free to open an issue on the [issue tracker](https://github.com/hanatsumi/rakuyomi/issues)!